Master in Computer Science and Engineering

 The second theme, Ubiquitous Computing, focuses on the next generation of interactive systems that place humans at the focus of the technological development.
 Adopting a multidisciplinary real-world approach, students have to spend a substantial amount of time working in group projects to develop a variety of systems ranging from interactive online services to games and mobile applications, with a strong focus on innovation and design.
 Students gain experience in conducting usability tests with human participants, conducting experiments to evaluate their systems, and applying an iterative design approach to develop and improve their systems.

-The programme is provided by the Department of Computer Science and Engineering, which hosts multiple world-class research groups.
+The programme is provided by the Faculty of Information Technology and Electrical Engineering, which hosts multiple world-class research groups.
 The department is renowned world-wide for its expertise in computer vision, and among its key results is the Local Binary Pattern (LBP) method that has become one of the most widely used texture operators in computer vision.
 Signal processing is another core area where the department has carried out leading edge research, for example, on energy-efficient architectures for embedded systems in close collaboration with many companies.
 Finally, the department has created a unique research environment for Ubiquitous Computing including multitouch wall-sized displays, smartphone sensing middleware and sensor networks; coupled with a strong experimental approach to developing interactive systems.

 After completing the studies with a focus on Computer Vision and Signal Processing, the student can: